aerni/statamic-livewire-forms/README.md

 ## Themes

 Themes allow you to customize the style and logic of your form fields.
 You may have any number of themes and use them for any of your forms.
-If a field's view doesn't exist in the configured theme, it will fall back to the default view provided by this addon.
+If a field's view doesn't exist in the configured theme, it will fall back to the default theme.
 You can set the default theme in `config/livewire-forms.php`.

 Use the following command to create a new theme: